 Gastrointestinal (GI) or female pelvic anaerobic infections

 GI or female pelvic anaerobic infections are likely to contain obligate anaerobic gram-negative bacilli such as B. fragilis plus facultative gram-negative bacilli such as Escherichia coli; antibiotic regimens must be active against both.
 Resistance of B. fragilis and other obligate anaerobic gram-negative bacilli to penicillins and 3rd- and 4th-generation cephalosporins occurs.
-However, the following drugs have excellent in vitro activity against B. fragilis and are effective:
+However, the following antibiotics have excellent in vitro activity against B. fragilis and are effective:

 Metronidazole is active against clindamycin-resistant B. fragilis, has unique anaerobic bactericidal activity, and usually avoids the pseudomembranous colitis sometimes associated with clindamycin.
 Concerns about metronidazole's potential mutagenicity have not been of clinical consequence.